 Several years ago, my marriage to Helen nearly collapsed.
 We had been teaching relationship skills for years but we hadn’t been practicing them at home.
 Something held us in place, but we felt like hypocrites.
 Finally, we made the decision to set a timeline-we would give our marriage one more year, but we would devote ourselves to trying to repair the relationship.

 I’ve already told you how negative we were with each other and the decision we made to end all negativity.
 We also committed to doing dialogue habitually.
 We even followed the three steps of mirroring, validating, and empathizing when we ended our days with the expression of three appreciations of each other.
 We learned so much more about each other as we stretched into each other’s world and learned to appreciate our differences.

 I not only had to learn that Helen was very different from me, I came to appreciate those differences and, finally, to adore them.
 Our incompatibilities-and there are many-became the juice in our relationship, what gave it interest.
 In fact, we came up with a new truism that we tell all couples: incompatibility is grounds for marriage!
 When our marriage fell apart, we could hardly stand to be in the same room together; now we look forward to every minute we spend with each other.
 She is so interesting to me.
 And I feel loved in a way I had never experienced before.

 We now realize that we went through seven stages of growing in acceptance of each other as different people.
-We now teach these steps to couples who come to our workshops.
 Each step expands your consciousness to include an “other” who is different.